-- Your share of the non-Postal premium will stay the same for Self Only and will decrease for Self and Family.
-See the back cover. - Applied Behavioral Analysis (ABA) services for the treatment of Autism Spectrum Disorder is covered subject to a \$55 copay per visit.
+Applied Behavioral Analysis (ABA) services for the treatment of Autism Spectrum Disorder is covered subject to a \$55 copay per visit.

-Changes to High Option
+High Option

-- Your share of the non-Postal premium will increase for Self Only and will increase for Self and Family.
-See the back cover. - Applied Behavioral Analysis (ABA) services for the treatment of Autism Spectrum Disorder is covered subject to a \$45 copay per visit.
+Applied Behavioral Analysis (ABA) services for the treatment of Autism Spectrum Disorder is covered subject to a \$45 copay per visit.